Pentagon inspector general raises questions about former D.C. Guard commander’s Jan. 6 account

 “The discussion of QRF implementation beforehand was very clear and General Walker understood it and he knew exactly what needed to happen if the QRF needed to be employed and he had no questions or concerns at that time,” said one member of the Army staff, according to the report.

 The discrepancy in timelines has come up before.
 Days after the assault, the Pentagon released an account of events that said Miller provided verbal authorization at 4:32 p.m. to “re-mission” the National Guard in support of Capitol Police and that Guardsmen began departing from the D.C.
 Armory precisely 30 minutes later.
+A National Guard timeline released in January did not mention a call at 4:32 p.m.

 The inspector general investigation concluded that the Pentagon’s response was “reasonable in light of the circumstances.”